ajasnz/CalenCraft/docs/README.md

         - `matchPattern`: The pattern or string to match against
         - `alter`: The alterations to make to the events that meet the criteria above.
 This should use the same syntax as the `alter` configurations above

+### Availability configuration
+Availability takes a dictionary with the following keys, each key is optional:
+- `transp`: The transparency of the event, currently accepted values are `transparent` and `opaque`.
+This determines whether the vent will be considered in free/busy calculations by the client
+- `fbtype`: The type of free/busy information to provide, currently accepted values are `free`, `busy`, `busy-unavailable`, and `busy-tentative`.
+This will also set Microsoft's proprietary fields.

 ### Full sample config (all parameters)
 <pre><code>{
+    {
     "cc_configuration": {
          "key": "value",
          "allowWeb": "true",